 Some people in this country believe that we ought to be dragged back to the 8th century and they also find it difficult to accept the fact that under our constitution religion has no place and no relevance in matters of governance.
 If this were not the case how can sharia be practised in a secular state?
 If this were not the case how can even one inch of Nigeria be declared an islamic fundamentalist state where women are treated like chattel, where young girls are subjected to rape and married off at the age of nine and where western education is banned?

-If this were not the case how can some misguided individuals want to turn Nigeria into a Taliban- class Afghan country in which no-one is allowed to watch television and women are not entitled to go to the doctor, to drive cars, to go out without their husbands or to practice medicine.
+If this were not the case how can some misguided individuals want to turn Nigeria into a Taliban- style Afghan country in which no-one is allowed to watch television and women are not entitled to go to the doctor, to drive cars, to go out without their husbands or to practice medicine.

 Yet there is still hope.
 I say this because for the first time since he came to power four years ago I was genuinely impressed with President Goodluck Jonathan's Democracy Day speech.
 He declared total war on Boko Haram and directed that our security agencies and Armed Forces should utterly crush them.
 Now that is a real President talking.

 For the last three years this is what some of us have been asking for.
 I am proud to be a Nigerian again.
 Let us hope that he puts his money where his mouth is and follows through with hard action.
 When we really want to fight no one fights better than a Nigerian.
 May God grant us victory in this war against the unbelievers and the servants of satan.
 The Haramites should bring back our girls and stop killing our people or utter face destruction.